SAP/abap-cleaner/docs/profiles.md

 The examples demonstrate how a rule (and its configuration with options and settings) works.
-You may deactivate the '**Highlight: Changes**' option below the code to appreciate the final look of the code (without background color highlighting) before and after the rule is applied.
+You may deactivate the '**Highlight: Changes**' option below the code to appreciate the final look of the code (without background color highlighting) before and after the rule is applied (left -&gt; right code display).

 The option '**Highlight: Declarations**' displays declaration keywords such as ```DATA``` or ```FIELD-SYMBOLS``` in a different color.
 If you activate the option '**Highlight: Write positions**', variables in write positions will be highlighted in a different color, which may be helpful for looking at rules such as 'Use FINAL for immutable variables' and 'Delete unused variables'.

-If you would like to test the effect of the current cleanup rule (and its configuration) on your own code, you can copy a code section into the clipboard and click the '**Paste -\>**' button.
-You can then change the configuration options of the rule (if any) to see how different settings look on your code.
+If you would like to test the effect of the current cleanup rule and its configuration on your own code, you can copy a code section into the clipboard and click the '**Paste -\>**' button.
+You can then change the configuration options of the rule (if any) to see how different settings will look on your code.
 Please make sure that all blocks in the pasted code are closed (i.e. there must not be an `IF` without the corresponding `ENDIF` etc.).
 Click the 'Examples: **Default**' button to see the built-in example code again (this is done automatically if you move to a different rule).
 Note that some rules require context information (e.g. whole `METHOD ...
 ENDMETHOD` blocks) and will therefore